ArcadeHustle/LindyLiberation/README.md

 Enough StarHorse2 parts have been sold on Yahoo Auctions Japan, that it is a fair time to help folks attempting to restore these wonderful machines. https://www.youtube.com/watch?v=aP7bx_g3yJo

-It is also clear that there are several closet Derby Oweners Club installations that require restoration work so people can still "Feel The Rush"! https://segaretro.org/Derby_Owners_Club_2008:_Feel_the_Rush
+It is also clear that there are several closet Derby Owners Club installations that require restoration work so people can still "Feel The Rush"! https://segaretro.org/Derby_Owners_Club_2008:_Feel_the_Rush
 <center><img src="https://github.com/ArcadeHustle/LindyLiberation/blob/master/DerbyOwnersClub2008_logo.png"></img></center>